 Downstream efforts to protect the status quo

 Owing to increasing population numbers, the water needs of downstream countries are also rising.
 This pertains especially to Egypt, where water consumption could reach almost 87 km³/year in 2025 (Farrag, 2005).
 As Egypt receives only very limited amounts of rain, it is highly dependent on irrigation by the Nile for sustaining its agricultural production.
 It therefore opposes any upstream project that could reduce downstream river flow.
-While the construction of hydro-power facilities on the Nile tributaries does not necessarily lead to lower downstream flows, the government of Egypt is nevertheless worried that upstream damming projects might open avenues for irrigation projects and water diversion in the future (Swain, 2011; Link et al., 2012).
+While the construction of hydro-power facilities on the Nile tributaries does not necessarily lead to lower downstream flows, the government of Egypt is nevertheless worried that upstream damming projects might open avenues for irrigation projects and water diversion in the future (Link et al., 2012; Swain, 2011).

 Egypt’s distrust of upstream development projects is further compounded by its loss of political influence.
 For most of the last century, Egypt has occupied a hegemonic position within the Nile basin, using its economic, military and political power to prevent upstream development projects.
 But this is set to change.
 As other riparian countries are catching up economically and with Egypt facing internal conflict, power in the Nile basin is gradually shifting southwards.
-This makes it harder for Egypt to counterbalance its vulnerable position as a downstream country (IDS, 2013; Gebreluel, 2014).
-In view of the 2011 uprising, there are also fears that significant reductions in downstream flow and resulting dents in agricultural production could compromise Egypt’s political stability and lead to further insecurity in the region (see Security implications of growing water scarcity in Egypt)
+This makes it harder for Egypt to counterbalance its vulnerable position as a downstream country (Gebreluel, 2014; IDS, 2013).
+In view of the 2011 uprising, there are also fears that significant reductions in downstream flow and resulting dents in agricultural production could compromise Egypt’s political stability and lead to further insecurity in the region (see Security implications of growing water scarcity in Egypt).

 The role of Sudan

 One additional complication has arisen since 2011 from the independence of South Sudan, the new, eleventh basin riparian.
 Its territory, which includes an enormous wetland area called the Sudd, has long been seen by Egypt as a potential source of additional water.
-Currently, some 20 km³ of White Nile water evaporate there, which could be drastically reduced by channelling the Nile.
+Currently, some 20 km³ of White Nile water evaporate there - this loss could be drastically reduced by channelling the Nile.
 The gigantic Jonglei canal, begun in the 1980s and never completed, was an attempt to generate additional water, but its expected huge environmental and social costs were among the grievances that led to the renewed outbreak of civil war in the 1980s.
-The position of the South Sudanese government on such efforts is currently reluctant, but Cairo is intensifying diplomatic relations with Juba in view of harnessing lost water resources on the White Nile (Salman, 2011; Aman, 2014; see The Role of Water Resources in the Sudan-South Sudan Peace Process).
+The position of the South Sudanese government on such efforts is currently reluctant, but Cairo is intensifying diplomatic relations with Juba in view of harnessing lost water resources on the White Nile (Aman, 2014; Salman, 2011; see The Role of Water Resources in the Sudan-South Sudan Peace Process).
 Bilateral talks over joint water development projects in the region continue to take place as of September 2020 (Egypt Today, 2020).

 The role of climate change